Integrations

 |---|---|---|

-{id}_read_doc | doc_id (string) | Read a document from the integration |
+{id}_read_doc | doc_id (string, required) | Read a document |

-{id}_write_doc | doc_id (string, optional), content (string) | Write to a document in the integration |
+{id}_write_doc | doc_id (string, required), content (string, required) | Write/update a document |

 Example: Connected Slack + Notion